New Zealand Discovery

 Distance: 286 km / 178 miles

-Days 16-18: Westport and Nelson & Abel Tasman NP
+Days 16-18: Westport and Nelson & Abel Tasman National Park

 Distance: 273 km / 170 miles & 222 km / 138 miles

-On day 17 continue onto the Nelson region, an area of diverse beauty that enjoys a Mediterranean-type climate.
-The stunning coastal forest and shoreline of nearby Abel Tasman National Park can be explored on foot, by kayak or on a leisurely cruise by boat.
-A popular option is the Kaiteriteri kayak excursion to Split Apple Rock, ideal for beginners and departing right from the beach, or you can go dolphin spotting and cruise up the beautiful coast of the Abel Tasman National Park on the Abel Tasman Sea Shuttle.
+Enjoy the beach, take a kayak and explore the shoreline of nearby Abel Tasman National Park - a popular choice is the Kaiteriteri kayak excursion to Split Apple Rock, ideal for beginners and departing right from the beach.
+Or go dolphin spotting on a leisurely cruise along the beautiful coast of the Abel Tasman National Park.

 Distance: 115 km / 72 miles